Research & Development Society

 2. You Are Rewarded For Being A Leader And Showing Initiative.

-This is very difficult for most academics to understand.
+This is very difficult for those who have spent a lot of time in academic research to understand.
 How can initiative be so valuable?
 How can confidence be valuable?
 The answer, in short, is—time is money.
 Not only that—relieving pain is money and boosting team morale is money.
 The more time you give back to your boss, like by making a particular workflow more efficient, the more you are rewarded.
 Likewise, the easier you make your boss’s life and the happier you make your team, the more you are rewarded.
-True leaders are promoted quickly in industry.
-This isn’t always the case in academia.
+True leaders are promoted quickly in R&D. This isn’t always the case in academia.

 3. You Are Part Of A Supportive And Structured Work Environment.

-In industry, every scientist has their own project.
-At the same time, every scientist helps each other with their projects.
+In R&D, every researcher has their own team, their own team project, and their own individual responsibilities that are aligned with the team’s goals.
 Everyone is trained to support each other.
-In fact, the ability to work well independently AND as part of a team is the main requirement of getting a job as a research scientist in industry.
-Industry teams are not only very supportive, they are highly structured.
+In fact, the ability to work well independently and as part of a team is the main requirement of getting an R&D job.
+As such, R&D teams are not only very supportive, they are highly structured.

-By achieving your goals and staying aligned with the company goals, you can move your career forward past the research scientist position and on to bigger and better roles.
+By achieving your goals and staying aligned with the company goals, you can move your career forward from your first R&D position to bigger and better roles.

-You Can Get Into A Rewarding R&D Position No Matter Your PhD Background And Target Industry
+You Can Get Into A Rewarding R&D Position No Matter Your Training Background Or Target Industry

 Your PhD qualifies you to apply to firms just like these.